bxparks/AceTime/README.md

 The date and time classes provide a thin abstraction for date and time fields, mostly to allow conversion from Gregorian calendar components to epoch seconds.
-Two implementations of the TZ Database are provided: `BasicZoneSpecifier` supports 231 zones which have simpler time zone rules, `ExtendedZoneSpecifier` supports all 348 geographical zones in the database.
+Two implementations of the TZ Database are provided: `BasicZoneSpecifier` supports 231 zones which have simpler time zone transition rules, `ExtendedZoneSpecifier` supports all 348 geographical zones in the database.

 Compared to the Arduino Time Library, here are the main differences:
 1. AceTime provides more abstraction to make it easier to use.
 For example,